 Multi-Layered Wood Trees

 Use different lengths of wood to create a tiered tree effect.
 I enjoy experimenting with colors and patterns to make each layer pop.
+These mini trees are perfect if you’re looking for new wood ornament ideas to craft this season.

 Floating Ornament Trees

 Suspend ornaments from a frame to create a floating tree silhouette.
 I love how it dances in the wind, catching light from every angle.
+If you want to add more handmade touches to your holiday decor, try making some crafts using old Christmas cards.

 Colorful Bottle Trees